 Not Term in Washington.

-Acronym for Hamilton Action Volunteer Outreach Coalition.
+Acronym for Hamilton Association for Volunteering, Outreach and Charity.
 HAVOC on second reference.

 Short for College Hill.
 Capitalize when using as a synonym for Hamilton, usually in communications to alumni or the campus community.

 Card issued to members of the Hamilton community that serves as their campus ID and provides access to residence halls and a number of campus services.
 Capitalize.

 Although grammatically correct, avoid the use of "his or her": Everyone should take his or her seat.
 Instead rewrite: The students should take their seats.

 When preceded by an article, use "a": The event marked a historic occasion.

 Front page on a website.
 Two words.
 Lowercase.

 Designate an individual who holds an honorary degree from Hamilton with an "H" before the year the degree was awarded (no space between the "H" and year): John "Bucky" Pizzarelli H'03 performed.
 For clarification, however, consider instead on first reference: John "Bucky" Pizzarelli, who received an honorary degree from Hamilton in 2003, performed.

 Upon graduation, students may earn honors of summa cum laude, magna cum laude or cum laude.
 No italics.

 Refers to the long-standing tradition of Hamilton fraternities, which hosted these much-anticipated events several times a year.
 One word and lowercase: He met his future wife at a houseparty.